From Letters to Words and Back: Invertible Coding of Stationary Measures: Introduction

 The present paper reports our findings.
-Our construction is based on so called self-avoiding codes that generalize extensions of comma-separated codes $f(x)=w(x)c$, where $w(x)\in(\mathbb{Y}\setminus\klam{c})^*$.
-Using a self-avoiding code, we introduce a bijection between measures over alphabets $\mathbb{X}$ and $\mathbb{Y}$ that preserves both stationarity and ergodicity.
+Our construction is based on so called self-avoiding codes, which are codes over infinite sequences that satisfy a certain synchronizability condition.
+On one hand, these codes generalize extensions of comma-separated codes $f(x)=w(x)c$, where $w(x)\in(\mathbb{Y}\setminus\klam{c})^*$.
+On the other hand, they are isomorphic with a~subclass of bijective stationary codes in the sense of Gray \cite{Gray90}, to be called chunked codes.
+Using a~self-avoiding code, we introduce a~bijection between measures over alphabets $\mathbb{X}$ and $\mathbb{Y}$ that preserves both stationarity and ergodicity.
 This one-to-one mapping is called the normalized transport.
 It is connected to the usual measure transport via underlying asymptotically mean stationary measures.
 The normalized transport preserves the ergodic decomposition.
 The normalized transport arises, for example, in the problem of successive recurrence times.
 Specifically, we will prove that successive recurrence times are ergodic for an ergodic measure, which extends the result of Chen Moy \cite{ChenMoy59}.

+Another sort of our findings concerns extending the results of \cite{TimoBlackmoreHanlen2007, Debowski10, Debowski21} that link certain information measures of stationary processes connected by the normalized transport.
+The entropy rate is the basic measure in this context.
+Let us recall that any bijective stationary code preserves the entropy rate of the related stationary measures \cite[Corollary 4.2.5]{Gray90}.
+Since any self-avoiding code is a composition of a string-valued bijective stationary code and the infinite concatenation, we can prove that the entropy rates of stationary ergodic measures that are linked by the normalized transport are proportional.
+The proportionality factor is the asymptotic ratio of the lengths of corresponding sequences of words and letters.

+The contents of this article are as follows.
+In Section \ref{secPreliminaries}, we describe our notation.
+In Section \ref{secCodes}, we introduce self-avoiding codes, covering both theory and some examples.
+In Section \ref{secTransport}, we demonstrate how the normalized transport operates, stating and proving the main theorems of this paper.
+In Section \ref{secRecurrence}, we prove that successive recurrence times are stationary ergodic for a stationary ergodic process.
+In Section \ref{secEntropy}, we discuss how the entropy rate is transformed by the normalized transport.
+Section \ref{secProblems} sketches some open problems and concludes the paper.